netrisai/docs/sandbox/Sandbox6/sandbox-info.rst

 Kubernetes cluster
 ==================
-This sandbox provides an up and running 3 node Kubernetes cluster.
-You can integrate it with the Netris controller by installing **netris-operator**.
+This Sandbox provides an up and running 3 node Kubernetes cluster.
+You can integrate it with the Netris Controller by installing the **netris-operator**.
 Step-by-step instructions are included in the :ref:`"Learn Netris operations with Kubernetes"<s6-k8s>` document.

 Upstream ISP
 ============
-This sandbox provides an upstream ISP service with real-world Internet routing.
+This Sandbox also provides an upstream ISP service with real-world Internet routing.
 There is one pre-configured example under NET-->E-BGP service, which is advertising the public IP subnet to the upstream ISP IRIS.

 ISP settings: